gyhou/gyhou.github.io/_posts/2019-09-27-Business-Recommendation.md

 Using [Yelp's open dataset](https://www.yelp.com/dataset), I trained a model to predict the user's review rating base on reviews on the Yelp dataset in the specific category.

+I wrote an article [Convert Yelp Dataset to CSV](https://towardsdatascience.com/converting-yelp-dataset-to-csv-using-pandas-2a4c8f03bd88) to demonstrate a step-by-step of how to load the gigantic file of the Yelp dataset, notably the 5.2 gigabytes worth of review.json file to a more manageable CSV file.
+With over 6 million reviews in the review.json file, it could be troublesome to load inside a Jupyter Notebook.

 My API takes in a json string with "category" and "review".
 After sending the input to my API, it will respond with the predicted rating of the review.

 When submitting a review, make sure to specify which category the review is for.